pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

 In this section, a Tekton pipeline is added to the cluster.
 In the next section, the workload is updated to point to the pipeline and resolve any current errors.

->**Note:** Developers can perform this step because they know how their application must be tested.
+>**Note** Developers can perform this step because they know how their application must be tested.
 The operator can also add the Tekton supply chain to a cluster before the developer get access.

 To add the Tekton supply chain to the cluster, apply the following YAML to the cluster: